akhil-reddy/Undergrad-Academic-Projects/README.md

 # Undergrad-Academic-Projects
-List of all mini-projects/projects done during my undergraduation.
+List of all mini-projects / projects done during my undergraduation.

-Go to the respective folders to explore more about them.
+Go to their respective folders to explore more about them.